Parenting Guide for Stuttering in Children and Toddlers

 - The child will try to prevent himself from participating in situations that might make him talk.

-- The first thing that should be done is regulating the rate of speech.
-When speed is minimized, words will not strain the child’s speech.
+- The first thing that needs to be mentioned in this parenting guide is to regulate the rate of speech.
+When you minimize the speed of talking, words will not strain the child’s speech.
 Take a note of all the words you noticed your child is having a hard time with.
 Then sit with him and urge him to recite sentences in which you used those words.
-As much as the child needs to be patient, this method requires you to be calm and composed, too.
+Remember, parenting is all about keeping your cool.
+So as much as the child needs to be patient, this method requires you to be calmer and composed.

 - Do not correct your child when he is mispronouncing a word.
-Remember, stuttering happens, not because of the lack of knowledge but due to the misfiring of the brain.
-Don’t even tell the child to slow down or think before they speak.
-Just let them talk even if they make mistakes.
-The problem here is the flow, and you should help the child get that flow; however, you can.
-And sometimes, you have to tolerate the little errors they make.
+Remember, stuttering happens not because of the lack of knowledge but due to misconnections in the brain.
+There is no need to tell the child to slow down or think before they speak.
+Just let them express themselves freely, even if they make mistakes.
+The problem here is the flow.
+So you should help the child get that flow however you can.
+And to do that, you have to tolerate the minor errors they make.

-- A family gathering can be used beneficially.
-Instead of resorting to TV or video games, you shall involve the child in family chatter.
+- You can use a family gathering beneficially.
+Instead of resorting to TV or video games, try involving the child in family chatter.
 But keep in mind not to correct your child in front of anyone, and make sure you request your guests to do the same.
-This will inevitably have a negative effect on their self-confidence.
+If your child feels humiliated in front of people, it will inevitably have a negative effect on their self-confidence.

-- When the stuttering intensifies, for any reason, divert the child’s mind to something else.
-Like, have a toy handy.
+- When the stuttering intensifies, for any reason, divert the child’s attention to something else.
+All Parenting guides suggest we keep a slew of things around us.
+So hand him snacks, or maybe even a toy.
 Make sure you don’t let the child know that you are doing it because of the stuttering.
-It should seem natural.
+Keep it natural.

-- Calm is contagious.
+- Keeping calm is contagious.
 When a child struggles, let him recourse or rectify the heckle by himself.
-Provide your child with a lot of calm, especially when you take him/her outside.
+Instead, provide your child with a lot of support, especially when you take him/her outside.
 When you speak with your child, speak slowly and clearly.
-Not because they don’t understand, but your child should not feel alone when he speaks slow.
-This will help the child gain confidence in speaking in front of others, and gradually, they will learn to do it without you.
+Not because they don’t understand, but your child should not feel alone when he speaks slowly.
+It will help the child gain confidence in speaking in front of others, and gradually, they will learn to do it without you.